Sales referrals are much easier to close than most opportunities, so, how can you increase the number of them coming through the door?

-Gaining a sales referral leaves you with that warm fuzzy feeling inside (well it does for me anyway) and with good reason too.
+Gaining a sales referral leaves you with that warm fuzzy feeling inside and with good reason too.
 Sales referrals are easier to close as they are requesting information from you, have taken advice from someone they trust and are in a frame of mind to buy.

 So it begs the question, how can you increase these gold coated, sales-ready referrals?

 The famous saying “If you don’t ask you don’t get” is very true when talking about referrals.
 Don’t be afraid to ask your customers if they know anyone else who would be interested in your product or service because the worst response they can say is ‘no’.
 You may even be pleasantly surprised and see them refer more than one.